emnl/phi/README.md

 phiΦ
 ===

 Phi is a simple programming language.
-Please steal it and play around with it — create your own language!
+Please copy it and play around with it — create your own language!

 Design
 ------